HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 As we can see 73.5% of mobile responses are served with a `Cache-Control` header, and 56.2% of responses are served with an `Expires` header and nearly all of those (55.4%) will not be used as the responses include both headers.
 25.6% of responses did not include either header and are therefore subject to heuristic caching.

-These statistics are interesting since, compared with 2019:
+These statistics are interesting when compared with last years data:

 {{ figure_markup(
   image="cache-control-and-max-age-and-expires-2019.png",